 It’s likely that the journey will be longer than it was for their primary school and it may well involve a bus journey.
 This may be via a public service, or it may be a dedicated school bus, or even a private coach service.

 So, how do you choose?
 What do you look for to ensure safe and reliable transport to and from school for your child?
-To help you decide, here are ten questions to ask any bus or coach company you are considering:
+To help you decide, here are some questions to ask any bus or coach company you are considering:

 DBS checks are an important tool in the ongoing push for better child safety.
 They come in three flavours: basic, standard, and enhanced.
 The Enhanced DBS check helps to ensure that anyone who has responsibility for children is not a danger to them.
 It does this by revealing spent and unspent convictions, cautions, reprimands and final warnings, plus any other relevant information or data held by the police.